lanagarmire/DeepProg/README.md

-# Survival Integration of Multi-omics using Deep-Learning (SimDeep)
+# Survival Integration of Multi-omics using Deep-Learning (DeepProg)

 This package allows to combine multi-omics data together with survival.
-Using autoencoder, the pipeline creates new features and identify those linked with survival, using CoxPH regression.
-Then, using K-means it clusters the samples.
-Finally, using the labels inferred, the pipeline create a supervised model to label samples from a new omic dataset.
-The original study of this package is "Deep Learning based multi-omics integration robustly predicts survivals in liver cancer" from K. Chaudhary, O. Poirion, Lianqun Liu, and L. X. Garmire.
+Using autoencoders, the pipeline creates new features and identify those linked with survival, using CoxPH regression.
 The omic data used in the original study are RNA-Seq, MiR and Methylation.
 However, this approach can beextended to any combination of omic data.

 The current package contains the omic data used in the study and a copy of the model computed.
 However, it is very easy to recreate a new model from scratch using any combination of omic data.
 The omic data and the survival files should be in tsv (Tabular Separated Values) format and examples are provided.
 The deep-learning framework uses Keras, which is a embedding of Theano.

 ## Requirements
+* Python 2 or 3
 * [theano](http://deeplearning.net/software/theano/install.html) (the used version is 0.8.2)
 * R
 * the R "survival" package installed.
 (Launch R then:)